maglfmn/maglfmn/README.md

 * Clean, linted, alpha-sorted code.
 * Tests, tests, tests.
 Tests that make sense, tell a story, and explain *why* something works the way it does.
 * Randomness, but reproducibility when requested.
+* Visual representations of complex problems.
 * Respect for others skills, strengths, weaknesses, and gaps across all levels.
-* Visual representations of complex problems.
+* Meaningful mentorships.
 * Enjoying the purpose in what you do every day.

 ## I work on/in